Commands

 • batch runs a JSON array of steps in a single daemon request.

-• Each step has command, optional positionals, and optional flags.
+• Each step has command, optional positionals, optional flags, and optional runtime.

 • Stop-on-first-error is the supported behavior (--on-error stop).